soundpress/RulesOfNYC/docs/c31/index.rst

 (b) A Respondent is eligible for Community Service if the Respondent appears in person before a Hearing Officer and admits to a Specified Violation alleged in a summons, or if the Specified Violation is sustained at a hearing.
 Respondent need not opt for community service at the time of the hearing.

-(c) A Respondent is not eligible for Community Service if the Specified Violation arose during the conduct of commercial activity or activity carried out for a commercial purpose, except when the commercial activity alleged is a violation of Administrative Code Section 18-146(c)(15).
+(c) A Respondent is not eligible for Community Service if the Specified Violation arose during the conduct of commercial activity or activity carried out for a commercial purpose, except when the commercial activity alleged is a violation of Administrative Code § 18-146(c)(15).